The Drowning Prevention Research Centre is the lead agency for

 developing targeted initiatives to reduce boating fatalities.

-The second phase of the project includes the creation of a
+The first phase of the project also included the creation of a